 Preparing for your child’s procedure

-CHOP has helpful information about preparing your child for his or her surgical procedure, including information about anesthesia and rules for eating and drinking before the procedure.
-Visit our guide to your child's surgery for detailed information.
+CHOP's Guide to Your Child's Surgery has helpful information about preparing your child for his or her surgical procedure, including information about anesthesia nd rules for eating and drinking before the procedure.

 The Kids Health Galaxy website is a great resource for kids that can help them prepare for their hospital experience.